heurist-network/dev-examples/python/adk-google-sheet-mcp-project/README.md

 7. `create_sheet` - Create a new sheet tab in an existing Google Spreadsheet
 8. Additional tools: `add_rows`, `add_columns`, `copy_sheet`, `rename_sheet`

+## Heurist Mesh MCP Integration

+The Heurist Mesh platform provides access to multiple specialized agents.
+Depending on which agents you selected when creating your MCP server, you'll have access to different tools.
+Common tools include:

+1. **CoinGecko**: Get cryptocurrency price data, market information, and historical charts
+2. **GoPlus**: Analyze smart contract security, check for scams, and verify token safety
+3. **DexScreener**: Access DEX trading pair data, liquidity information, and trading volumes
+4. **Zerion**: Track DeFi portfolios, token balances, and protocol interactions
+5. **Space and Time**: Query blockchain data and analytics
+6. And many more financial and blockchain-related services

 ## Troubleshooting

 - **Authentication errors**: Ensure your service account JSON is correctly referenced and has sufficient permissions
 - **MCP connection errors**: Verify that both `mcp-proxy` and `uvx` are installed correctly and accessible in your PATH
 - **Google Sheets access issues**: Check that the service account has been properly shared with the Drive folder
+- **Heurist Mesh access issues**: Verify your API key is valid and that you've created a dedicated MCP server on the platform
+- **MCP proxy issues**: If Claude Desktop can't start the server (ENOENT code in logs), try using the full path to the binary.
+Find it with `where mcp-proxy` (macOS, Linux) or `where.exe mcp-proxy` (Windows)

 ## License